It’s essential to capture log data from critical applications, servers, and networks to keep track of what activities and events occurred.

 - The top free log monitoring tools for your enterprise

 Log monitoring is the process of reviewing and analyzing the log data collected from various sources.
 It helps in detecting issues, errors, and potential threats in your IT environment.
 It plays a crucial role in improving the functioning of applications, networks, servers, and other computing resources through time-stamped log events, performance metrics, code-level errors, and more.
 As your data footprints grow, it becomes essential to aggregate logs, monitor them, and analyze data at regular time intervals.

 Log monitoring tools perform several checks and look for suspicious activities happening across the environment.
 Their alerting system notifies the concerned IT team and managers if there are any breaches or issues.
 A robust, reliable monitoring software not only transforms structured data into meaningful insights but also processes unstructured, machine-generated logs from various sources to provide valuable information on how your IT components are behaving.

-Best Free Log Monitoring and Management Tools for 2020
+Best Free Log Monitoring and Management Tools

 Let’s look at the top 5 free log monitoring tools to leverage for your enterprise needs.

 - Splunk for Log Monitoring and Management

 1. Kiwi Syslog Server (Free Edition)